sdut-datadesk/hit-rate-analysis-sdpd/README.md

 The Racial and Identity Profiling Act of 2015 (RIPA) requires nearly all California law enforcement agencies to submit demographic data on all detentions and searches.
 The Union-Tribune obtained in January stop data from the San Diego Police Department.

-The Union-Tribune collected this data to analyze stops conducted by the San Diego Police Department.
+The Union-Tribune collected this data to analyze stops conducted by the department.
 In particular, the code calculates hit rates -- or search yield rates -- which show how many searches resulted in officers finding contraband.

 When analyzing the reason for searches, criminal justice experts often categorize the basis or reason for a search into two groups: discretionary and non-discretionary.
 The code also analyzes trends in discretionary and non-discretionary searches.